Rein Otsason

-Rein Otsason (24 May 1931 in Tartu, Estonia – 30 October 2004 in Tallinn, Estonia) was an Estonian banker.
+Rein Otsason (24 May 1931 – 30 October 2004) was an Estonian banker.

 Biography

-Otsason grew up in southern Estonia.
+Otsason was born on 24 May 1931, in Tartu.
 After obtaining secondary education he came to study in Tallinn and graduated in 1954 from Tallinn Polytechnical Institute as an economist.
 He became one of the leading researchers on economics, being finally nominated as the Director of the Institute of Economics at the Estonian Academy of Sciences.
-Otsason completed a doctorate in economics in 1984.
+Otsason completed a Doctorate in Economics in 1984.

-From 1988 to 1989 he worked as the Head of the State Plan Committee of the Estonian SSR.
-Those were the years of political and economical liberation, the beginning of breaking away from the Soviet system.
+From 1988 to 1989, he worked as the Head of the State Plan Committee of the Estonian SSR.
+Those years were the beginning of Estonia breaking away from the Soviet system.
 On 15 December 1989, the Estonian government decided to establish the Bank of Estonia (Eesti Pank).
-On 28 December 1989 the Bank Law of the Republic of Estonia was passed and Otsason was appointed the first President of the Bank of Estonia.
+On 28 December 1989, the Bank Law of the Republic of Estonia was passed and Otsason was appointed the first President of the Bank of Estonia.
 On 1 January 1990, the Bank of Estonia began its work as independent bank of issue.

 Bank of Estonia

 Otsason led the Bank of Estonia in its very first years when legal acts regulating the activities of the bank were created and monetary reform to re-establish Estonian kroon as the national currency of Estonia was prepared.
-On 15 March 1990 the Statutes of the Bank of Estonia were approved; on 15 May 1990 the procedure for establishment of commercial banks was established.
-The programmes for transition to national currency were finished in November 1990 and next year started the preparations for monetary reform.
+On 15 March 1990, the Statutes of the Bank of Estonia were approved; on 15 May 1990 the procedure for establishment of commercial banks was established.
+The programmes for transition to national currency were finished in November 1990 and the next year started the preparations for monetary reform.

 Otsason participated in the work of Monetary Reform Committee established on 27 March 1991 and led by Prime Minister Edgar Savisaar.
 He signed on 10 May 1991 a contract with the company Thomas De La Rue & Co Ltd. for printing banknotes of Estonian kroons.
 Although his work was crucial for the success of monetary reform, he was not the one to supervise the reform.
-His wish to postpone the monetary reform until a way will be found to alleviate social problems caused by the reform led to confrontation with his superiors and on 23 September 1991 he was replaced with Siim Kallas.
+His wish to postpone the monetary reform until a way would be found to alleviate social problems caused by the reform led to confrontation with his superiors and on 23 September 1991 he was replaced with Siim Kallas.
 The reform took place on 20 June 1992.

 Otsason and Siim Kallas are often called the "fathers of Estonian kroon".
 Otsason was decorated by the President of the Republic with the Estonian Order of the Coat of Arms, 4th class (2003).